In December 2023, Ann Arbor City Council enacted a new citywide requirement to phase out the use of gas-powered leaf blowers.

 Alternatives to gas-powered leaf blowers

 Skip the leaf blower: A great alternative to using a gas leaf blower is to skip the leaf blower all together.
 Leaving whole or mulched leaves on a lawn provides a much-needed habitat for pollinator species, and a broom or rake can be used to remove leaves from sidewalks or driveways.
+Mulching can be done using a lawn mower.
 If a leaf blower is being used to remove mowed grass from a sidewalk or driveway, the area of mowed turfgrass can be reduced by planting native groundcover in place of turfgrass, or by extending the area of garden beds.
 To learn more about pollinator aware yard care, visit our pollinator aware yard care webpage, or take a look at the CTN episode linked below.
+Adapt, a nonprofit focused on creating native landscapes, also has information on their website about Ann Arbor contractors who specialize in pollinator friendly landscape services as well as additional resources.
+Scroll to the bottom of Adapt’s Ann Arbor/Ypsilanti webpage for their list of contractors.

 Go electric: Electric leaf blowers are healthier alternatives to their gas-burning counterparts and are widely available.
-They produce no harmful air pollutants during operation, they run more quietly and are lighter than gas leaf blowers, and they have fewer moving parts that can break.
-Lawn care companies and property owners are encouraged to watch the CTN episode linked below, featuring Mike Van Patten, Director of Commercial Property Management at Oxford Companies, and Gordan Smith, co-owner of NetZero Tree Care, to learn more about how to implement electric lawn care on a larger scale.
-The Office of Sustainability and Innovations will launch resources to help lower the cost of transitioning to electric leaf blowers by December 2024.
+They produce no harmful air pollutants or environmental contamination, create significantly less noise and greenhouse gas emissions, have much lower operational costs, and are lighter, safer, easier to start, and require less maintenance.
+Lawn care companies and property owners are encouraged to view our case study guide and the CTN episode linked below to learn more about how to implement electric lawn care on a larger scale.
+The Office of Sustainability and Innovations will launch resources to help lower the cost of transitioning to electric leaf blowers by the end of 2024.

 How to sustainably dispose of gas-powered leaf blowers